xoseperez/espurna/README.md

 * Support for **DHT22** sensors
 * Command line configuration

-## Flashing
+# Flashing a Sonoff

+*This section only applies to the Sonoff, but pretty much every other ESP8266-based hardware will be similar.*

-The unpopulated header has all the required pins.
+The unpopulated header in the Sonoff has all the required pins.
 My board has a 5 pins header in-line with the button.
 They are (from the button outwards):

 * 3V3
 * RX